St Arnaud

 St Arnaud features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 55.3% of all households, including 17.6% couples with children, 26.8% couples without children, and 9.7% single parent families.
-Non-family households comprise the remaining 44.7%, with lone person households at 42.5% and group households making up 2.2% of the total.
-The median household size is 2.0 people, smaller than the Rest of Vic. average of 2.4.
+Non-family households account for the remaining 44.7%, with lone person households at 42.5% and group households comprising 2.2% of the total.
+The median household size is 2.0 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households